By Terry Corbell

-More than half of wealthy women are frustrated with their banks, according to a study by Boston Consulting Group (BCG).
-The BCG study concludes 55 percent of respondents with a quarter of a million dollars in liquid assets believe they get poor service from banks.
+More than half of wealthy women were frustrated with their banks, according to a study by Boston Consulting Group (BCG).
+The BCG study concluded 55 percent of respondents with a quarter of a million dollars in liquid assets believe they get poor service from banks.

-The women customers complained about men getting more consideration, a higher level of counseling, and better value in financial terms.
+The women customers complained in July 2010 about men getting more consideration, a higher level of counseling, and better value in financial terms.

 Respondents also said they feel ignored by wealth managers in discussions in favor of their male partners, even when it’s made clear that they’re the decision-maker not the man.